Weakening of Proposed Groundwater Contamination Limits for Uranium Mining

 As most uranium ore in the USA is now mined using in-situ leaching methods it is critically important to restore impacted groundwater to acceptable standards.
 The 2015 rule was important in that was aimed at preventing contamination of downgradient groundwater used for drinking water.
 Radionuclide contamination of downgradient drinking water aquifers (USDWs) has been documented at a number of in-situ uranium mines in recent years.
-The Pruitt EPA is “re-proposing” the rule and the revised rule significantly weakens the groundwater protection regulations established by the January 2015 rule.
+The revised proposal issued in January 2017 significantly weakens the groundwater protection regulations proposed in January 2015.

-The new standards proposed by the Obama EPA in 2015 included the following key provisions:
+The new standards proposed by EPA in 2015 included the following key provisions:

 - Requirements for consistent characterization of baseline water quality.
 Selection of background concentration values are often too subjective and determined with too little data.